 - Web browser pop-up windows from your device.
 Web pop-up blocking is enabled by default in Windows XP SP (Service Pack) 2.

 - JavaScripts (enabled by default).

 - Java permissions (enabled by default).

-See the Troubleshooting chapter if you want to make sure these functions are allowed in Internet Explorer.
+See the Troubleshooting chapter if you want to make sure these functions are allowed in Internet Explorer or Netscape Navigator.

 2.2 Accessing the ZyWALL Web Configurator